ch007m/helm-dummy/README.md

             {}
           image: my-backstage1.0my-backstage:1.0
 ```
-We can see that the image name populated `my-backstage1.0my-backstage:1.0` includes the 2 fields part of the `{{-required ....-}}` block
+As you can see the image name populated `my-backstage1.0my-backstage:1.0` includes the 2 fields part of the `{{-required ....-}}` block
-and not the return of the `{{ include "common.images.image" (dict "imageRoot" .Values.backstage.image "global" .Values.global) }}`
+and do not return only the following block `{{ include "common.images.image" (dict "imageRoot" .Values.backstage.image "global" .Values.global) }}`
+as declared within the `_helpers.tpl`.

 ```text
 {{/*